Plant & Machinery Allowances (PMA): Long-life assets: Meanings and definitions

 - construction of the asset;

 as use for this purpose.
 The useful economic life ends when the asset ceases to be used, or to be likely to be used, by any person as a fixed asset of a business.
-This is similar to the IBA balancing event in - ceases altogether to be used CA35050.

 The definition of useful economic life matches that in FRS15 except that the definition in FRS15 looks at the expected use in that particular business while the definition in CAA01/S91 (1) looks at the overall use in any business.
 If the asset is bought new and is likely to be scrapped at the end of its use in that business, the definitions will be the same and you should accept the economic life used for accounting purposes unless it is clearly not reasonable.